crazy-kol/vMenu-ox/README.md

 --------

 # Below is the information for the source project, all credit to the creation goes to Vespura, thank you to him for making an easy to use open source project for everyone.
+If you have an issue with a feature/ox_lib integrations of THIS FORK, please use my discord as they will not be able to provide support for you.

 --------